ibm-cloud-docs/vpc/vsi_is_profiles.md

 A profile is a combination of instance attributes, such as the number of vCPUs, amount of RAM, number of GPUs, and more that can be instantiated quickly to start a virtual server instance.
 In the {{site.data.keyword.Bluemix_notm}} console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.

-New!
 IBM Cloud Virtual Servers for VPC on POWER are available in Beta.
-If you are interested in using profiles that are available for POWER processors, [sign up for early access](https://developer.ibm.com/linuxonpower/power-virtual-private-cloud/){: external}.
 {:note}

 The following profile families are available: